 The economic potential of Mobility as a Service

 Jan Tijs Nijssen Associate principal McKinsey & Company NETHERLANDS

 The presentation will discuss the size of the market/value pool for Mobility as a Service, the ways in which the market might develop, the players that are emerging and what it will take to win.

 Dynamic mobility management for mobility as a public service

 Christina Hubin Research and development division lead Upstream Mobility AUSTRIA

-The DyNaMo (Dynamic Mobility Management ) project calculates a total optimum for a given input of persons and providers.
-It processes static, dynamic as well as historical, real-time and forecasted data.
-We developed a graph optimization model that processes data, capacity of the vehicles and infrastructure as well as supply and user demands.
+The DyNaMo (dynamic mobility management ) project calculates a total optimum for a given input of persons and providers.
+It processes static, dynamic, historical, real-time and forecasted data.
+We developed a graph optimization model that processes data, capacity of the vehicles, and infrastructure as well as supply and user demands.
 This dynamic mobility management system provides information for the optimal offer-distance-time-transport relationship in simulation, in real time and in forecast.
 The output of this learning system creates the total optimum for every single user demand in correlation to the number of demands and the traffic conditions.

 Platforms that bring together users and mobility providers will be an infrastructural backbone of many MaaS models.
 Several legal, structural and regulatory challenges arise in such platform schemes where service intermediaries substitute traditional service providers or mobility through individual vehicle ownership.
 This presentation will address the legal framework for platform models and increasingly relevant issues such as asset control and data ownership, privacy, consumer protection, competition, IT security, liability and regulatory evasion.